 If a person or organisation (a business ‘entity’) believes they own IP or have an opportunity to source IP from others, a comprehensive appraisal of the viability of commercialising that IP should be made before committing to its commercialisation.

 Many companies seek to secure their freedom to operate (FTO) at an early stage of their activity.
 This ensures that you don’t infringe the IP rights of others through the commercial production, marketing or use of your new product, process or service.
 This is also known as ‘due diligence’.
 Legal, technical, commercial and personal issues should also be considered through this phase.
+An IP professional can assist you through this process.

 If several entities are considering sharing the risks of the venture, each should ensure the due diligence is completed to their individual satisfaction.
 Information provided to a potential venture participant by an IP owner usually is required to be legally warranted by the IP owner as being reasonably accurate.